PearlCxndy/Umwelt/README.md

 ### 3.Building Each Scene</br>

 After finsihing the ideation and  research phases we moved on to buiding our own individual scenes, where each of us chose one of the animals and created a scene for it.

-EVERYONE INDIVIDUALLY
+The processes are explained in detail in the Individual Contributions section.

 ### 4.Making the Digital Cube</br>